HwayGuo/torch3d/README.md

 Tutorials
 ---------

-Torch3d includes some simple examples to get you started.
+Torch3d includes some tutorials to get you started.
 These tutorials assume that you have a basic understanding of PyTorch.
 - [Point cloud classification (ModelNet40) using PointNet](examples/modelnet40) (Beginner)